Parkview High School (Georgia)

 Parkview High School is a public high school located near Lilburn in Gwinnett County, Georgia, United States.
 It is operated by Gwinnett County Public Schools.
 The current principal is David T. Smith.

 School-initiated organizations

 Student Council

-Parkview High School has a student council composed of class officers, student council representatives, and Gwinnett Student Leadership Team members.
-The council is run according to the guidelines of a student-authored constitution written in 2014.
-The student council maintains contact with the Georgia House District 108 representative and takes a trip to the State Capitol once a year.
+Parkview High School has a student council composed of class officers and student council representatives.
+The student council maintains contact with the Georgia House representative and takes a trip to the State Capitol once a year.

 School newspaper

 The Parkview Pantera is a student newspaper published between 4 and 7 times per school year.
 Parkview students write articles and lay out the paper under the guidance of the newspaper teacher.
 Numerous Pantera staff members have gone on to study journalism in college.
-As of 2013, the Pantera staff maintains a website for the paper: phspantera.com.

 Academics

 Parkview was recognized by the Department of Education as a Blue Ribbon School for the 1984-1985 school year.

 Music and arts

 Band

 In 2005, Parkview High School Band was awarded the John Philip Sousa Foundation's Sudler Flag of Honor.
 Parkview is one of four schools in the state of Georgia and 68 in the world to receive this award.

 Parkview has also been placed on the Historic Roll of Honor of High School Concert Bands.
-This lists recognizes "historic high school concert bands of very particular musical excellence."
-The Georgia State Legislature passed Georgia Senate Resolution 1313 and Georgia House Resolution 2063 honoring the Parkview High School Band.
+This list recognizes "historic high school concert bands of very particular musical excellence."
+The Georgia State Legislature passed Georgia Senate Resolution 1313 and Georgia House Resolution 2063, honoring the Parkview High School Band.

-The Parkview High School Marching Band was the Grand Champion of the 2010 Golden River Marching Festival in Tallapoosa, with an overall score of 94 out of 100.
-The color guard and drum majors also received the highest scores in the competition.
-In 2016, the Parkview High School Marching Band was Grand Champion at 2 competitions, with the highest overall scores in all captions for both events.

-In April 2011, Parkview High School Marching Band won the WSB-TV Best High School Band Contest.
-The tournament featured 64 high school bands from across Georgia, and the Parkview Band performed their baseball-themed show on Turner Field before an Atlanta Braves game.